Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Abstract

 \section{Abstract}

-We have developed a meta-generalized gradient approximation (meta-GGA) correlation energy functional using the adiabatic connection semilocal correlation (ACSC) approach proposed recently [L. A. Constantin, Phys.
-Rev. B 99, 085117 (2019)].
-The construction is based on the high and low-density limits of the Tao-Perdew-Starverov-Scuseria (TPSS) correlation energy functional leading to the TPSS-ACSC density functional approximation, which is one electron self-interaction free, accurate for strictly correlated, and quasi-two-dimensional regimes.
-Based on simple examples, we show the advantages and disadvantages of ACSC semilocal functionals and provide some new guidelines for future developments.
+The incorporation of a strong interaction regime within the approximate, semilocal exchange-correlation functionals still remains a very challenging task for density functional theory.
+One of the promising attempts in this direction is the recently proposed adiabatic connection semilocal correlation (ACSC) approach [\textit{Phys.
+Rev. B} \textbf{2019}, \textit{99}, 085117] allowing to construct the correlation energy functionals by interpolation of the high and low-density limits for the given semi-local approximation.
+The current study extends the ACSC method to the meta-GGA level of theory, providing some new insights.
+As an example, we construct the correlation energy functional base on the high and low-density limits of the Tao-Perdew-Starverov-Scuseria (TPSS) functional.
+Arose in this way TPSS-ACSC functional is one electron self-interaction free, accurate for the strictly correlated, and quasi-two-dimensional regimes.
+Based on simple examples, we show the advantages and disadvantages of ACSC semi-local functionals and provide some new guidelines for future developments in this context.